7 Things You Didn’t Know You Shouldn’t Store In Your Bathroom

 Nail Polish – Ladies, take note.
 To ensure you get the full life of your pretty nail polish store them in a place where the room temperature is constant.
 The changes in a bathroom temperature can damage the polish, so keep them in your bedroom or a dry cupboard.

 Spare Razor Blades – Most razors come with spare blades, which is pretty handy.
 But to avoid humidity and temperature change turning them prematurely rusty store them in a dry place at room temperature.

 Jewellery Not only is there the risk of losing your wedding ring down the sink, but the constant change in humidity can cause your jewellery to tarnish.
 It’s best to store jewellery in places like the bedroom where it is safe, and free from unwanted harm.

-Non Waterproof Electronics – This may seem like an obvious one, but always check that any electrical items you use in the bathroom are waterproof.
+Non Waterproof Electronics – This may seem like an obvious one, but always check that any electrical supplies you use in the bathroom are waterproof.
 If they come in direct contact with water there can be serious consequences.
 For both yourself, and the product.
 It’s better to be safe than sorry.

-Is there other items you avoid storing in the bathroom?
+Are there other items you avoid storing in the bathroom?
 Let us know in the comments or over on Twitter.